LindseyTeamGD/github-slideshow/_posts/0000-01-02-LindseyTeamGD.md

 layout: slide
-title: "Welcome to our second slide!"
+#title: "Welcome to our second slide!"#
 ---
-Your text
+I think it is very important to learn GITHub in this new Technologically enhanced world.
-Use the left arrow to go back!
+##Use the left arrow to go back!##